-The Dow Jones contains 30 stocks that are listed on exchanges across the US, and a Dow Jones ETF gives you exposure to all 30.
-Keep reading to gain a better understanding of the ins and outs of Dow Jones ETF investing, and to see if it’s the right option for you.
+The Dow Jones contains 30 stocks that are listed on exchanges across the US, and an ETF gives you exposure to all 30.
+Keep reading to gain a better understanding of the ins and outs of investing, and to see if it’s the right option for you.

 Best Dow Jones ETFs

 You’ll find many different ETFs that track the Dow Jones index.
 The best ones are covered in the table below.
-Some of the most prominent Dow Jones ETFs that we cover are:
+Some of the most prominent ETFs that we cover are:

 |#||ETF name||Get started|